Microsoft Azure Well-Architected Framework

-The Azure architecture framework is a set of guiding tenets that can be used to improve the quality of a workload.
-The framework consists of five pillars of architecture excellence: Cost, DevOps, Resiliency, Scalability, and Security.
+The Azure Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
+The framework consists of five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.

-To assess your workload using the tenets found in the Azure architecture framework, see the Azure architecture review.
+To assess your workload using the tenets found in the Microsoft Azure Well-Architected Framework, see the Microsoft Azure Well-Architected Review.

 |Security||Protecting applications and data from threats.|

 When you are designing a cloud solution, focus on generating incremental value early.
 Apply the principles of Build-Measure-Learn, to accelerate your time to market while avoiding capital-intensive solutions.
 Use the pay-as-you-go strategy for your architecture, and invest in scaling out, rather than delivering a large investment first version.
 Consider opportunity costs in your architecture, and the balance between first mover advantage versus "fast follow".
 Use the cost calculators to estimate the initial cost and operational costs.
 Finally, establish policies, budgets, and controls that set cost limits for your solution.